Understanding positional transparency in ad pods

 On the flip side, media buyers can choose which pods to bid on and use the slotinpod field in their bid responses to target specific positions within those pods.

-And with OpenRTB’s new support for flexible podding, which we covered in our last video, media owners can also dynamically construct each of their ad pods on the fly based on buyer demand, their individual monetization needs, and ad load preferences.
+And with OpenRTB’s new support for flexible podding, which we covered in our last video, media owners can also dynamically construct each of their ad pods on the fly based on buyer demand, their individual monetisation needs, and ad load preferences.

 For example, if a media owner has a target revenue for a full show or stream, and manages to make that target revenue within the first few pods, they could decide to omit or shorten the remaining ad breaks.

-We’re excited to see everyone across the industry begin to adopt OpenRTB 2.6 so we can all realize these capabilities and continue to scale programmatic CTV.
+We’re excited to see everyone across the industry begin to adopt OpenRTB 2.6 so we can all realise these capabilities and continue to scale programmatic CTV.
 Remember, while the OpenRTB 2.6 protocol is available now, we need to see adoption across the industry before we see increased signals and transparency.

 If you’re ready to get started and need support, please don’t hesitate to get in touch.
 Our team’s here to help.